S-ghanbary98/Aker-DevOps-Academy/MySQL Client:Server Architecture/README.md

 ## EC2 Configuration

-- Firstly two ubuntu 22.04 ec2's are lauched, one the client the other the server.
+- Firstly, two ubuntu 22.04 ec2's are lauched, one the client the other the server.

  ![ec2](img/ec2.png)